9beach/should/README.md

 Minimal xUnit library for C programmers.

-I think today's most xUnit implementations are too much complex.
-So I think there are some good reasons to re-invent the wheel of xUnit implementations.
-`shoud` simply and justly supports the concepts of [Kent Beck's original testing framework](http://www.xprogramming.com/testfram.htm).
+I think today's most xUnit library are too much complex.
+So I think there are some good reasons to re-invent the wheel of xUnit library. `shoud` simply and justly supports the key concepts of [Kent Beck's original testing framework](http://www.xprogramming.com/testfram.htm).

 ## Installation